 Albert Battel Poland

-After this episode, which was a great embarrassment for the Nazi party, an investigation was conducted.
+After this episode, which was a great embarrassment for the Nazis, the SS began a secret investigation of Battel.
 Battel, while a member of the Nazi party since 1933, had previously raised suspicions among Nazi officials.
 Before the war, he had been indicted for offering a loan to a Jewish colleague, and while serving in Przemyśl, he had been reprimanded for shaking the hand of Dr. Duldig, the head of Przemyśl’s Judenrat who was a friend from university.
 Unknown to Battel, the investigation into his actions was treated with great seriousness; Heinrich Himmler had vowed to arrest Battel after the war.

 Albert Battel died in 1952.